jetbrains-academy/gateway-to-pandas/Pandas/Data Manipulation/Creating a MultiIndex/task.md

 # Creating a MultiIndex
 A [MultiIndex](https://pandas.pydata.org/docs/user_guide/advanced.html) (or hierarchical index) is an advanced indexing method in pandas that allows you to store and manipulate data with an arbitrary number of dimensions in lower-dimensional data structures like Series and DataFrames.
-One of example is using a second index column as a supplement for the first one to identify each row uniquely.
+One of the examples is using a second index column as a supplement for the first one to identify each row uniquely.

 ```python
 import pandas as pd